BIBJAW/Final_Rice/README.md

 Just a very minimal asthetic Configuration of i3-gaps.

 **Point to be noted:** Don't apply the configs blindly.It's created in an Arch system, so I don't know what will be different in other distros.
 Also I hope that you at least know how modules work and how to apply them.
 Else you are good to go with it.
-(Codes are a bit messy, I will fix them within 7th January )

 ## Must do to make it work:
  -  Make these files executable using ```chmod +x```  command ==> ```/i3/scripts/powermenu``` & ```/polybar/launch.sh```